giulioscampos/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Number [2] file above (`features_info.txt`) reports that the body linear acceleration and angular velocity were derived in time to obtain Jerk signals and that the magnitude of these three-dimensional signals were calculated (using the Euclidean norm).

+It also reports that a Fast Fourier Transform (FFT) was applied to some of these signals producing frequency domain signals.

+I have elaborated `figure 1` below to better illustrate how all these signals are linked together and how they have produced all the variables mentioned in item 3 (*The Variables*) below.

+![Experience Signals] (C:\Giulio\Data Science\Johns Hopkins\Curso 3 - Getting and Cleaning data\Week 4\Assigment\Experience Signals.png)

 ## 2. What files will we use?